UncleSocks/pixie-defenders-automated-ip-address-workflow/README.md

 ![Static Badge](https://img.shields.io/badge/License%20-%20MIT%20-%20brown) ![Static Badge](https://img.shields.io/badge/Release-2024.4.0-orange) ![Static Badge](https://img.shields.io/badge/Supports-IPInfo%20and%20IBM%20XForce%20API-blue)

-A Python 3 script, named after my Mini Pinscher, automates IP address lookup using IPInfo API or IBM X-Force API.
-It then displays the output in **IPADDRESS[COUNTRY:ORGANIZATION:HOSTNAME]** format and automatically checks against a blacklist.
-The script also has a simple search engine that accepts IP address organization keyword/s and outputs the addresses matching the keyword/s (it is also capable of negating your searches).
+A Python 3 script, named after my Mini Pinscher, automates IP address lookup using IPInfo or IBM X-Force API.

+It accepts an IP address wordlist file or captures the foreign addresses the host machine is communicating to using netstat, then displays the output in **IPADDRESS[COUNTRY:ORGANIZATION:HOSTNAME]** format and automatically checks against a blacklist.
+The script also has a simple search engine that accepts IP address organization keyword/s and outputs the addresses matching the keyword/s (it can also negate your searches).

-**NOTE:** The script requires you to supply your own IPInfo API token or IBM X-Force API key and password.
+**NOTE:** The script requires you to supply your IPInfo API token or IBM X-Force API key and password.
 The tool aims to assist SOC analysts in parsing and processing large volumes of IP addresses that would otherwise be unmanageable.
 It can now also be used to process the IP addresses your host machine is communicating and check them against the blacklist.

 ## Prerequisites